judka-uriel/uriel-book/uriel_en.md

 [17:12-13](https://www.sefaria.org/Genesis.17.12-13) requires circumcising him who is born in your house and him who is bought with money of any foreigner who is not of your seed.
-But the Orthodoxes violate this commandment when they refuse to circumcise zera Yisrael.
+But the Orthodoxes violate this commandment when they refuse to circumcise *zera Yisrael*.

 The Shulchan Arukh in Yoreh De'ah [266:13](https://www.sefaria.org/Shulchan_Arukh,_Yoreh_De'ah.266.13) states that